seqan/seqan3/doc/howto/write_a_view/index.md

 \endsolution

-You now have a working iterator, although it still lacks the capabilities of `std::BidirectionalIterator`, `std::RandomAccessIterator` and `std::ContiguousIterator`.
+You now have a working iterator, although it still lacks the capabilities of `std::bidirectional_iterator`, `std::random_access_iterator` and `std::contiguous_iterator`.
 When designing views, you should always strive to preserve as much of the capabilities of the underlying range as possible.